MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

 > Enabling chat history will create a [Cosmos DB instance](/azure/cosmos-db/introduction) in your resource group, and incur [additional charges](https://azure.microsoft.com/pricing/details/cosmos-db/autoscale-provisioned/) for the storage used.
 > Deleting your web app does not delete your Cosmos DB instance automatically.
 To delete your Cosmos DB instance, along with all stored chats, you need to navigate to the associated resource in the Azure portal and delete it.

-Once you've enabled chat history, your users will be able to show and hide it in the top right corner of the app.
+Once you enable chat history, your users are able to show and hide it in the top right corner of the app.
 When the history is shown, they can rename, or delete conversations.
-As they're logged into the app, conversations will be automatically ordered from newest to oldest, and named based on the first query in the conversation.
+As they're logged into the app, conversations are automatically ordered from newest to oldest, and named based on the first query in the conversation.

-If you delete the Cosmos DB resource but keep the chat history option enabled on the studio, your users will be notified of a connection error, but can continue to use the web app without access to the chat history.
+If you delete the Cosmos DB resource but keep the chat history option enabled on the studio, your users are notified of a connection error, but can continue to use the web app without access to the chat history.

 ## Clean up resources